 Letting go of grudges and learning to forgive is undoubtedly a challenge and, sadly, one that is often lifelong work.
 But doing so is one of the most freeing and positive human experiences there is.

-And by the way, the most difficult of all people to forgive is usually yourself; working on this will also be the most rewarding investment you can make in terms of your happiness.
+And by the way, the most difficult of all people to forgive is usually yourself; working on this, for example with inner child healing, will also be the most rewarding investment you can make in terms of your happiness.

 A beautiful quality to possess, it takes a huge degree of altruism.
 In this busy world and our hectic lives few of us take the time to be patient with those around us, yet it’s an admirable trait which is so greatly appreciated when it’s shown to us.